New Zealand Sub-Antarctic Islands

 , Scattered(5-15%)

-Following the eradication of goats, cattle, sheep and rabbits on these islands, the majority of islands are free of introduced mammals, with the exception of Auckland Island (pigs, cats and mice) (Department of Conservation, 2016; McClelland, 2011; Miskelly and Fraser, 2006).
+Following the eradication of goats, cattle, sheep, rats and rabbits on these islands, the majority of islands are free of introduced mammals, with the exception of the main Auckland Island (pigs, cats, and mice) (Department of Conservation, 2016; McClelland, 2011; Miskelly and Fraser, 2006).
 A mice eradication programme was carried out on the Antipodes Island in the winter of 2016 (Million Dollar Mouse Initiative, 2017) and has since been declared as a success (Broome et al., 2019; Horn, Greene and Elliott, 2019).
-The eradication of pigs, cats and mice has been proposed for the Auckland Islands and the feasibility of this is currently being undertaken.
-The New Zealand Government has announced an ambitious target to eradicate all rats, stoats and possums from New Zealand by 2050 in a proposal called Predator Free New Zealand 2050.
-This programme has an interim target of complete removal of all introduced predators from offshore island nature reserves by 2025 (Department of Conservation, 2017a).
+The eradication of pigs, cats, and mice has been proposed for the main Auckland Island and a feasibility study for this was completed in 2021 (Department of Conservation, 2021).
+The New Zealand Government has announced an ambitious target to eradicate all rats, stoats, and possums from New Zealand by 2050 in a proposal called Predator Free New Zealand 2050.
+This programme includes the eradication of all mammalian pests from uninhabited, offshore islands by 2050, with a focus on progressing eradication at sites that are feasible - the Auckland Island is the highest priority (Department of Conservation, 2024a).

 Weed species are present on several of the islands.
 These are not being actively managed unless it is considered that they will endanger the island ecosystems.
-Olearia lyallii in the Auckland Islands has recently been determined to have arrived by humans and is therefore considered an alien species.
+The sub-antarctic tree daisy (Olearia lyallii) in the Auckland Islands has been determined to have arrived by humans in the 19th century and is therefore considered an alien species for these islands.
 It is being monitored to determine its potential impact on the island ecosystems (Wilmshurst, McGlone and Turney, 2015).
+Eradication of this species is currently being scoped (IUCN consultation, 2024).

-A comprehensive biosecurity programme is managed by the Department of Conservation for all expeditions visiting and landing on the islands to minimize the risk of introduced species.
+A comprehensive biosecurity programme is managed by the Department of Conservation for all expeditions landing on the islands to minimise the risk of introduced species.
 Extremely rigorous biosecurity practices apply to any visitors making landfall (RadioNZ, 2017).

 Low Threat